familliarous/complete-javascript-course-fork/JS Course Notes/Section 9 - Data Structures, Modern Operators and Strings/Section 9 - Data Structures, Modern Operators and Strings.md

 const [a, b, ...others] = [1, 2, 3, 4, 5];
 // ...others is the REST pattern = packs 3,4,5 in the array others.
 ```

+- There should only ever be one REST pattern in any destructuring assignment.

+- Takeaways:
+	- Spread is used when writing values separated by commas
+	- Rest is used when writing variable names separated by commas

+# 113. Short Circuiting (&& and ||)

+-